 - Prioritization of resource loading.

 Moreover, Google AMP introduces a light-weight page architecture with simplified HTML code and the minimum number of HTTP requests.
-Some of the standard HTML tags are replaced with custom AMP HTML elements to block the apps that use lots of resources.
+Some standard HTML tags are replaced with custom AMP HTML elements to block the apps that use lots of resources.
 To load a layout of the whole page, Google AMP requires only one HTTP request.
-The AMP project leverages a so-called static layouting system that allows pages to load without waiting for download of other assets.
+The AMP project leverages a so-called static layouting system that allows pages to load without downloading other assets.
 Google AMP also optimizes web fonts loading by allowing only inline and size-bound stylesheets and applying asynchronous JS.

 Another aspect of enhanced page loading speed is the usage of Google AMP cache.
 It allows loading pre-cached versions of pages instantly right in the search results before clicking on the page.
 Resources of AMP pages, including lazy-loaded resources, are pre-fetched from the cache as early as possible to be delivered to users when they actually need to see them.